How to remove condensation inside a car

 Remove excess moisture from your car

-Remove any excess moisture from surfaces in your car with a dry cloth.
-You might also want to try using a fan or hairdryer to dry the upholstery or particularly damp surfaces.
+Remove any excess moisture from damp surfaces in your car with a dry cloth.
+You might also want to try using a fan or hairdryer to dry the upholstery if it’s damp.

 How to get rid of mould in your car

-Getting rid of mould in your car is not a pleasant job, but it’s necessary.
-Not only does it look and smell horrible, but it could also have negative effects on your health.
+If you have mould inside your car, you’ll want to get rid of it as quickly as possible.
+Not only does it look and smell bad, but it could also have negative effects on your health.

 1. Start by cleaning out your car.
-Remove any rubbish and belongings from the inside and throw away anything mouldy.
+Remove any rubbish and belongings from the inside and throw away anything that looks mouldy.

 2. Vacuum the carpets, car seats and any other upholstery to remove any mould spores.

-3. Fill a spray bottle with a mix of distilled white vinegar and water, with a ratio of eight parts vinegar to two parts water.
+3. Fill a spray bottle with a mix of eight parts distilled white vinegar to two parts water.
 White vinegar removes mould and could prevent it from coming back.
-Alternatively, you could buy a specialist cleaning product.
+You can also use diluted clove oil, a diluted baking soda solution or a specialist cleaning product.

 5. Air out your car to help remove the vinegar smell.
 Once it’s dry you can apply baking powder to any areas you’ve treated and then hoover it up.